atick-faisal/label-studio/docs/source/guide/ts+video.md

 This approach is completely deprecated.

-In Label Studio 1.20, we introduced a new way to sync timeseries with video and audio.
+In Annotation Hub 1.20, we introduced a new way to sync timeseries with video and audio.
 See more details here: https://labelstud.io/templates/timeseries_audio_video